About Guy Reid

 The artist's friend, artist David Blamey, has conversely observed that his studies of children offer a similar degree of intimacy, but in his view ''it is the detatchment that comes from the fact that Reid is not a father* and the mediation of the photographic process that gives the children's individual character expression''.
 He says, "These kids have the unnerving presence of adults.
 Our gaze is returned by the future neurotic, the future man-eater, the future captain of industry".

 In recent years the artist has also been working within the tradition of relief carving.
 It is the illusion of depth created by a play with shadow, light and perspective which interests the artist.
 Whilst sculptures in their own right, many of these relief works are indeed studies of Guy’s fully three dimensional sculptures and as such bare a close relation to the study drawings traditionally used by sculptors.
+Critics have described his relief studies as 'explosions' of the classic sculpture in the round.

 Guy Reid lives and works in the countryside South of Toulouse.
 Silence, place, time and space, rhythm and discipline remain central to his work.